- What is RCPCH EQIP?

 |Implementing an ongoing feedback loop with patients and their families with the aim of establishing a feedback forum.||Southport and Ormskirk Hospital NHS Trust|

 |To obtain feedback on how the epilepsy service can support their wellbeing from 50% of children aged 12-16 years with a diagnosis of epilepsy attending their review clinic.||South Tees Hospitals NHS Foundation Trust|

 |Improving epilepsy information on electronic records including emergency health care plans becoming more easily accessible via an electronic record.||York Teaching Hospitals NHS Foundation Trust|

 Pilot programme evaluation

 An evaluation of the outcomes and achievements of the RCPCH EQIP pilot will be reported on and shared with epilepsy service staff in England and Wales, commissioners and NHS England and Welsh government.

 A chapter that summarises the RCPCH EQIP up until 1 April 2020 has been published within the 2020 Epilepsy12 Combined organisational and clinical national report.
-A selection of EQIP teams will present at the Epilepsy12/OPEN UK national conference, the same day as the published report.

 - 1. Samuelsson, U. et al. (2016).
 “Continued improvement of metabolic control in Swedish paediatric diabetes care”.Pediatric Diabetes, 3 November, 2016